ValveSoftware/steam-runtime/doc/goals.md

 ### Old games continue to work

-Older games like Half-Life and Portal, developed circa Ubuntu 12.04, must work on modern systems like the upcoming Ubuntu 20.04 without needing ongoing maintenance.
+Older games like Half-Life and Portal, developed circa Ubuntu 12.04, must work on modern systems like Ubuntu 20.04 without needing ongoing maintenance.

 This is particularly important in cases like Torchlight where the original developer has gone out of business, so there will be no more